valmikroy/learnings/finance/financial-ratio.md

 Current ratio more than 1 suggests that company's short team liabilities can be easily covered.

+Change is Current ratio is good indicator of change in working capital.

 ### Quick ratio

 This is realistic version of current ratio which takes realisitc liquidable assets instead of just current assets to measure companies ability to pay off short term debts.